-1 The small proportion of households sampled from North of the Caledonian Canal in Scotland are first approached by telephone.
+$^{^{3}}$ The small proportion of households sampled from North of the Caledonian Canal in Scotland

-2 Students living in halls of residence have been included by changing, (for LFS purposes only), the standard ONS Social and Vital Statistics division definition of a household.
-The standard definition says that 'Adult children, that is, those aged 16 and over who live away from home...should not be included at their parental address'.
+Students living in halls of residence have been included by changing, (for LFS purposes only), the standard ONS Social and Vital Statistics division definition of a household.
+The standard definition says that 'Adult children, that is, those aged 16 and over who live away from home should not be included at their parental address'.
 For LFS purposes those living in halls of residence will be included at the parental address.
 Because of this LFS households are marginally larger than those in other surveys, including for example the General Household Survey (GHS).